dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

 locals and parameters.

-To try to regain as much of the flexibility that Dart had before null safety&mdash;and to go beyond it on some places&mdash;we have a handful of other new features.
+To try to regain as much of the flexibility that Dart had before null safety—and to go beyond it on some places—we have a handful of other new features.

 ### Smarter null-aware methods